The Lydia E. Wilson |

 The reader therefore should try to obtain the original hard-copy edition of Far Tortuga.
 Later pocket editions cannot sufficiently represent Matthiessen's artistic intentions.

-Another distinctive feature of Far Tortuga is the use of the colloquial and the vernacular.
-It is, together with the spare prose, a second key technique for Matthiessen to recreate the Turtler's adventure.
+of the colloquial and the vernacular.
+It is, together with the spare prose, a

 The writer was fascinated by this "Chaucerian language, unchanged for centuries".
 He decided to learn the language and "bring that whole thing under control".
 "When I first went to Grand Cayman, I could scarcely understand a thing those men were saying.
 I couldn't write the book I wanted until I spoke that archaic tongue and heard it truly--until I could think and reason in it--"